Joe-Collins-1986/travel-app/README.md

    The images and icons used for development of this website were taken from the below sources.<br>

    - Flags for counties taken from: https://www.iconfinder.com/flag-icons?price=free
-   - Header images for each country.
-As well as home and login background images and home planner images: https://unsplash.com/
+   - Header images for each country as well as home and login background images and home planner images: https://unsplash.com/
    - Icons: https://fontawesome.com/
    - Favicon: https://pixabay.com/vectors/departures-airport-sign-airliner-153136/